raw-labs/raw-database-virtualization-api/README.md

 ### 3. GET `/inventory/stock` **(Main Endpoint)**

-- **Description**: **This endpoint demonstrates data virtualization by combining data from multiple backend systems into a single query.** It returns the stock levels of products in each warehouse, integrating data from both the Product Catalog and Inventory Management systems.
+- **Description**: **This endpoint demonstrates data virtualization by combining data from multiple databases into a single query.** It returns the stock levels of products in each warehouse, integrating data from both the `catalog` and `inventory` databases.
 Supports optional `product_id` and `warehouse_id` parameters to filter the results.
 - **Query Parameters**:
   - `warehouse_id` (integer, optional): The ID of the warehouse.
   - `product_id` (integer, optional): The ID of the product.

+---

 ## Query Structure